 You will still have to pay back these payments.
 Over the period, you will receive interest which will be added onto your loan at the end of the payment holiday whilst your capital balance will not decrease.
 So, your overall mortgage loan will slightly increase.
 So you save money in the short term but in the long term, it may prove expensive.

 Once you feel like you are ready to start paying back your monthly mortgage payments, either your monthly mortgage payments will be recalculated at a higher level or your mortgage term could be increased.
 Lenders prefer to not increase your mortgage term as it could put you past their standard retirement ages.

 You may even be allowed to pay off a lump sum later on in the year to get your monthly mortgage payments back on track to how they were prior to your payment holiday.

-Mortgage payment holidays are available for borrowers with both residential or buy to let mortgages.
+Mortgage payment holidays are available for borrowers with both residential or Buy to Let Mortgages in Durham.
 This really helps out landlords as they now have help if rental payments are affected.

 Here is the Government’s proposal following the COVID-19 outbreak: